Business

 Usually, the answer is pretty simple.
 A small, agile business that knew its market attracted a lot of customers and early hype.
 It needed to spend more and grow faster to keep up with demand, and when it experienced the inevitable plateau of interest, its costs outstripped its incoming cash flow.
 It’s the age-old tale of boom and bust, and it can happen all too easily.

 When we launch a startup, we want to be successful – after all, you didn’t get into business for a laugh; you did it to realize an aim.
-So you want to burn at least a little bit brightly – but how do you avoid the bit where your business burns out?
+So you want to burn at least a bit brightly – but how do you avoid the bit where your business burns out?
 Below are some tips on staging your growth to ensure you scale up utilizing flexibility and stability.

 Build a flexible business plan